-I actually wanted to get sued by the Hollywood.
-I created a website and put the compressed files on there, so anyone could download them.
+I actually wanted to get sued by Hollywood!
+I even created a public website, with the film titles in bold letters and the compressed files freely available for download.
 I really put them out in the open.
-If you used Google to search for the movies, you immediately found the files.
+If you used Google to search for the movies, you could easily find the files.
 Still, I didn’t get any legal reaction.
-Maybe somebody from the studios looked at the floppy films and then decided that their five by three pixels were not enough reason to sue me.
-I was really disappointed.
+Maybe somebody from the studios looked at the floppy films and decided that their five-by-three pixels were not enough reason to sue me.
+I was really disappointed!

 You later taught people how to do these sorts of compressions themselves, right?
 Can you tell us a bit more about your floppy film workshops?

-If I remember correctly the first workshops also happened at moddr_.
-Back then it was a little more complicated to get this kind of compression.
-It really meant that you had to go into the gory details of encoding H.264, which is the most common codec.
-It's in everything: Blu-ray, most of YouTube and a lot of video streaming.
-Basically any kind of media device that plays video uses the H.264 codec.
-Back then it was pretty new and not that widespread, but it was the only codec which could fit two or more minutes of video on a floppy disk in SD resolution.
-There’s a very powerful command line open source tool called FFmpeg that uses the so-called x264 codec, which is an open source implementation of the H.264 codec.
-It's the one that streaming service use.
-The options that FFmpeg offered were really esoteric and difficult, so I had to use all kinds of nerdy tweaking parameters to be able to achieve high compression rates.
+If I remember correctly, the first workshops also happened at moddr_.
+Back then it was a little more complicated to achieve this kind of compression.
+It meant that you had to go into the gory details of encoding H.264, which is the most common video codec.
+It's in almost everything: Blu-ray, most of YouTube, a lot of video streaming.
+Basically any kind of media device that plays video today uses the H.264 compression standard.
+Back then it was still new and not that widespread, but it was the only type of video compression that could fit two or more minutes of video onto a floppy disk in SD resolution.
+There’s a very powerful command line open source tool called FFmpeg that uses the x264 codec, which is an Open sSource implementation of the H.264 codec.
+It's also the software that most streaming services use to transcode uploaded videos.
+The options that FFmpeg offered were quite esoteric and difficult, so I had to use all kinds of nerdy encoder tweaking parameters to be able to achieve high compression rates.
 That’s what I taught in the workshops.

 Is it easier to put long films on a floppy disk nowadays?